 Looking for where to stay in Sarajevo?
 I’d go for the Hotel Colors Inn.

 With thanks to fellow travel blogger Arzo from Arzo Travels: you can see her full post about the best things to do in Bremen here.

-While Bremen is not a real hidden gem, it is still an underrated destination.
+Bremen is not a real hidden gem, but is still an underrated destination.
 If you are looking for a beautiful city to visit in Europe that isn’t overrun with tourists, then book a trip to Bremen and I’m sure you won’t regret it.